 Childcare Centers – Everybody loves little kids and it’s easy to interact with them, as you usually don’t have to engage in a lot of talk with the little ones.

 Nursing Homes – The volunteer can help with bingo nights or holiday parties.
 The older generation love company and share a lot of old time stories.
 This generation usually does most of the talking as you learn a lot about history.
 They enjoy having company and a listener!

 Elementary Schools – Teens can volunteer to read to the younger children.
-The Selective Mutism teen may need space in a corner away from the other classmates so they are one on one with the child (instead of reading to the whole class).
+The Selectively Mute teen may need space in a corner away from the other classmates so they are one on one with the child (instead of reading to the whole class).

 Hospitals – Teens can volunteer on the nursing floors or other area of interest like radiology, lab, etc. You can ask to work on a specific floor.

-National Organizations like American Cancer Society, National Kidney Foundation and Optimist Clubs of America, etc usually have local annual walk a thons.
+National Organizations like American Cancer Society, National Kidney Foundation, etc usually have local annual walk a thons.
 The volunteer can help by passing out water to the walkers.
 Also, Special Olympics usually ask for teen volunteers to help with their annual relay games.

 Be creative and call any business or organization in your area to see if they participate in teen volunteers.